-No one should need a thesaurus on hand to read your material.
+No one should need a dictionary on hand to read your material.

 I’ll use plugins like Yoast SEO in WordPress when creating content for clients.
 It will show the reading score of the sentences and give tips on how to make it easier.